 We believe that our continued success depends to a significant extent upon the efforts and abilities of our executive officers and other key personnel.
 Our executive officers and other key personnel are critical to the strategic direction and overall management of our company as well as our research and development process.
-Some key personnel have only joined us in the last year as part of our investment in the expansion of our business, including a new Vice President of Business Development who joined us in January 2016, a new Chief Financial Officer who joined us in April 2016, and a new Vice President of Supply Chain and Manufacturing who joined us in September 2016.

 Our future success also depends on our ability to continue to attract and retain additional executive officers and other key employees.
 We invest significant time and expense in training our employees, which increases their value to competitors who may seek to recruit them.
 Many of our competitors have greater resources than we have that allows them to offer more competitive remuneration, which could adversely impact our ability to attract and retain experienced executives and other key employees.
 We carry a "key person" insurance policy on only our Chief Executive Officer.
 The replacement of any of our key personnel likely would involve significant time and costs and may significantly delay or prevent the achievement of our business objectives and would harm our business.
-Our productivity may be adversely affected if we do not integrate and train our new employees quickly and effectively options that they hold are significantly below the market price of our common stock, particularly after the expiration of the lock-up agreements described herein.
+Our productivity may be adversely affected if we do not integrate and train our new employees quickly and effectively

 Many of our employees have become or will soon become vested in a substantial amount of our common stock or a number of common stock options.
-Our employees may be more likely to leave us if the shares they own have significantly appreciated in value relative to the original purchase prices of the shares, or if the exercise prices of the
+Our employees may be more likely to leave us if the shares they own have significantly appreciated in value relative to the original purchase prices of the shares, or if the exercise prices of the options that they hold are significantly below the market price of our common stock.